gzili/foodsaver/README.md

 Reduce food waste by developing a platform where everyone from individuals to large food chains can post redundant food offers.

+## Goal

+Build a React powered SPA (Single Page Application), using ASP.NET framework as an API backend and PostgreSQL as data persistence database.

 ## Roadmap

 ### First Release